leemeichin/armoury/README.md

 }
 ```

 When initialising, Armoury will clone each package from GitHub and make sure it is loaded.
-Currently there is no support for other git hosting services.
+This will
+happen in the background so it doesn't slow the editor down :)

+If something doesn't appear to work as expected, you can check the `*armoury*` buffer for any errors.

 ## Updating packages